 Tsurugaoka Hachimangu was founded in 1063 by Minamoto Yoriyoshi.
-In 1180, Minamoto Yoritomo, commander-in-chief of the Genji clan and a descendant of Yoriyoshi, moved the shrine to its current site and constracted a magnificent new shrine.
-Present building of the main shrine was rebuilt in 1828 and well known as a typical Edo period’s architecture, and designated as nationally important cultural prosperity today.
+In 1180, Minamoto Yoritomo, commander-in-chief of the Genji clan and a descendant of Yoriyoshi, moved the shrine to its current site and constructed a magnificent new shrine.
+The present building of the main shrine was rebuilt in 1828 and well known as a typical Edo period’s architecture, and designated as National Important Cultural Property today.
 Many visitors from all over the world enjoy the historical precinct and seasonal festivals.

 An imposing shinto shrine founded in 1063, Tsurugaoka Hachimangu is the spiritual center of Japan's ancient capital Kamakura, so important that the city was built around it.
 In spring, the 1.8 km approach from the station is lined with vibrant pink cherry blossoms.